Woodlands, Ashgrove: History

 Woodlands is situated on part of the 30 acres of land originally purchased in 1868 by James Clarke and known as Clarke's Farm.
 From at least 1882 Clarke and a William Reinhold prospected for gold on the property.
 In 1883, the land, together with a small house and outbuildings, was sold to William Widdop, although Clarke and Reinhold continued their activities.
 In the same year, Professor John Henry Pepper leased the property for himself and his family.
 Pepper, an analytical chemist, also had an interest in other branches of the sciences, particularly the application of electricity.
 He had arrived in Brisbane in 1881 after gaining a name in his native England and abroad as an educator and populariser of science and for introducing evening classes to the London Polytechnic.
 He gave lectures and staged entertaining demonstrations including the famous illusion named Pepper's ghost.
 In Brisbane, he gave early demonstrations of electric light and of the gramophone as well as setting up courses in science at schools and introducing chemistry classes at the School of Arts.
 He also opened a laboratory in Queen Street as a consulting analytical chemist.
 He is credited with the first formal teaching of chemistry in Queensland.

 Following an agreement made in 1883 with Widdop, who agreed to sell the property to Pepper if no payable gold was found, Pepper erected a house on the property, which is now known as "Woodlands".
 In 1886 this agreement became the subject of a legal dispute that was settled in favour of Pepper, who then purchased the land.
 In 1889 he sold the property to Charles Plant and returned to England.

 Plant, who had extensive gold mining interests in north Queensland, including the Venus Battery, used the property to stay at when in Brisbane until he retired there in 1897/8 for the benefit of his children's education.
 About this time he erected a grand house for himself, adjacent to Pepper's house, which he named "Ferndale" and erected a decorative wrought iron fence along Woodland Street that enclosed both houses.

 Pepper's former house was rented out until 1922, when the land was subdivided in anticipation of the marriage of Plant's elder daughter, Hilda.
-The house and land were placed in the name of her fiance, John MacDonald Grant, who had been in military service at Gallipoli and in France with Eric and Reg Plant, two of Hilda's brothers.
+The house and land were placed in the name of her fiancé, John MacDonald Grant, who had been in military service at Gallipoli and in France with Eric and Reg Plant, two of Hilda's brothers.